afforeroc/vuejs-cf/README.md

 vue create vue-app
 ```

-2.2 Go to `vue-app\` folder.
+2.2 Enter to `vue-app\` folder.
 ```
 cd vue-app
 ```

-> If you downloaded the web app sample, you should install dependencies to run it.
+2.3 If you downloaded the web app sample, you should install dependencies to run it.
 ```
 npm install
 ```

-2.3 Run the app and open your favorite web browser (by default) on `localhost:4200`.
-> Remember give access to Node.js to use local network
+2.4 Run the app and open your favorite web browser (by default) on `localhost:4200`.
+Remember give access to Node.js to use local network
 ```
 npm run serve
 ```

-2.4 Stop the app with <kbd>ctrl</kbd> + <kbd>C</kbd>.
+2.5 Stop the app with <kbd>ctrl</kbd> + <kbd>C</kbd>.

 ### 3. Configure the app to deploy
-3.1 Go to `vue-app\` folder and build the app.
+3.1 Enter to `vue-app\` folder and build the app.
 ```
 npm run build
 ```

-3.2  Go to `vue-app\dist\` folder and create `staticfile` file (empty and without file extension).
+3.2  Enter to `vue-app\dist\` folder and create `staticfile` file (empty and without file extension).

 3.3 Go back to `vue-app\` folder and create `manifest.yml` file and edit it with following template.
-It is necessary change of value of `name` attribute and this should be **unique** because it will used as part of an **URL** where your app will deployed.
-For example, you can put your initials and today's date.
+It's necessary customize and use a **unique** value for `name` attribute, because this will used as part of an **URL** string where your app will deployed.
-> Text
 ```
 ---
 applications: